maduoma/kanban-task-tracker/README.md

 ### Local Development vs CI Environment

-The CI pipeline uses a PostgreSQL service container for testing, which is automatically configured in the GitHub Actions workflow.
-This ensures that tests run in an environment similar to your local development setup.
+The CI pipeline uses SQLite for testing in the GitHub Actions environment, which simplifies the CI setup and avoids potential Docker-related issues.
+While your local development might use PostgreSQL, the tests are configured to run with either database system by using environment variables.

 ## API Endpoints